JeremyMarkWilcox/Unity-C-Sharp-Code-Summary/README.md

 The script meticulously manages the timing between shots, incorporating an aiming delay to simulate preparation time for each attack, making the enemy's behavior more predictable and allowing players to strategize.

+## Death State

+The Death state, as encapsulated within the StartDeath, Explode, and DestroyGameObject methods of the enemy AI system, signifies the final phase in the enemy's lifecycle.
+This state is triggered when the enemy's health reaches zero, leading to a sequence of events culminating in the enemy's removal from the game.
+It is included in the AI Script because it is very brief.
+The main reason I created the state was because I realized all of the code I had been writing to prevent the other states from triggering such as attacking.
+This shuts it all down and the poor Enemy AI can die in peace.

 ## Meteors

 ## Player Ship